SharinaS/music-central/README.md

 * You can make a custom error page super easily - just make it, call it error.html. and when you are setting up the static site on AWS, you tell it to go to that error page.

 ### CloudFront
-* It is a genius idea - when the first user accesses the site, that is pulled into an edge location closest to the user.
-Every user in that vicinity for a period of time, then accesses the file from the edge location.
+* Cloudfront is a genius idea.
+* When the first user accesses the site, the html page is pulled into an edge location closest to the user.
+Every user in that vicinity for a period of time then accesses the file from the edge location.
   * Improves speed and retains quality.
-  * Content is cached in an edge location.
+  * Content is cached in that edge location.
   * Can be used with an S3 Bucket, an EC2 Instance, an Elastic Load Balancer or Route53.
 * Cloudfront is a networking tool; it's in `Networking & Content Delivery` on the AWS Console, b/c it's a Content Delivery Network (CDN), which consists of a collection of Edge Locations.
   * Can create a web distribution or a RTMP distribution (for media files).